resheku/my-awesome/README.md

 - [altstoreio/AltStore](https://github.com/altstoreio/AltStore) - AltStore is an alternative app store for non-jailbroken iOS devices.
 - [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
 It is written in Swift, and optimized for Apple silicon.
 - [apple/containerization](https://github.com/apple/containerization) - Containerization is a Swift package for running Linux containers on macOS.
-- [cirruslabs/tart](https://github.com/cirruslabs/tart) - macOS and Linux VMs on Apple Silicon to use in CI and other automations
 - [dwarvesf/hidden](https://github.com/dwarvesf/hidden) - An ultra-light MacOS utility that helps hide menu bar icons
 - [exelban/stats](https://github.com/exelban/stats) - macOS system monitor in your menu bar
 - [glushchenko/fsnotes](https://github.com/glushchenko/fsnotes) - Notes manager for macOS/iOS